 In February 2010, members of the Public Sector Chief Information Officer Council (PSCIOC) endorsed the idea of forming a Canadian inter-jurisdictional working group comprised of officials that would explore potential opportunities for cooperation and collaboration with respect to information & information technology (I&IT) procurement.
-The IT Procurement Working Group consists of senior level representatives from the federal, provincial and territorial governments as well as municipal representatives from the Municipal Information Systems Association (MISA).
+The IT Procurement Community of Practice consists of senior level representatives from the federal, provincial and territorial governments as well as municipal representatives from the Municipal Information Systems Association (MISA).

-The mandate of the IT Procurement Working Group is to:
+The mandate of the IT Procurement Community of Practice is to:

 - assess opportunities for the federal, provincial, territorial governments, and MISA to leverage existing and/or new I&IT agreements to benefit all participating governments;